 With this in mind, it’s pretty easy to see how things can become confusing when talking simply about Blue Moon Beer.
 But, in general, if you ask for a Blue Moon in a bar, you’re most likely going to be served the original Blue Moon Belgian White.

 The History Of Blue Moon

-The classic Blue Moon Belgian White was launched in 1995 and it was originally brewed in Golden, Colorado.
+The classic Blue Moon Belgian White launched in 1995.
+It was first brewed in Golden, Colorado.
 Something else you may not know is that it was also originally named “Bellyslide Belgian White”.

-It was created by Keith Villa, a master brewer at the Sandlot Brewery at Coors Field, Denver, Colorado.
-Sandlot Brewery is owned by MolsonCoors and, while it was created here, Blue Moon is now brewed at the Molson Brewery in Montreal, Canada.
+Formulated by Keith Villa, a master brewer at the Sandlot Brewery in Denver, Colorado.
+Sandlot Brewery is owned by MolsonCoors and, while it was created here, Blue Moon is now brewed in Montreal, Canada at the Molson Brewery.
 From here it’s exported to the United States and Europe.

 So far, it sounds like Blue Moon has a pretty simple history, right?
 Well, as with most products, there were a couple of controversial moments that we need to discuss.

 The first of these came in 1999, four years after Blue Moon was launched.
 At this time, MolsonCoors was simply named “Coors Brewing Company”, and it found itself being sued by Confédération des Brasseries de Belgique.